- About Us

 There is a general opinion that all fire is bad, the causes of the fires are human and mostly intentional, and that, since these behaviors are educable and punishable, they are therefore avoidable; problem solved.
 This vision is reinforced by the generally simplistic use made of the magnificent statistics available, which should always be interpreted according to the geographical areas defined by the competent Ministry.
 Mixing and adding the data of the different realities, generates mathematically correct results, but that do not correspond to any of them.

 On the other hand, it is necessary to focus on showing the motivations, which are far from being those that are usually argued, such as "urban interests", "wood market" or similar, authentic "black swans", phenomena of very low incidence but of very high impact, not generalizable at all.
-Almost 70% of the so-called intentional fires come from agricultural burning and the regeneration of pastures.
-The fact of including this motivation as “intentional” criminalizes and falsifies reality, transferring a vision in which there seem to be many people with an interest and intention to burn the forest.
-Calling this motivation by its name and managing that reality, arson would be in percentages close to 20%.
-We therefore have a main problem of the clash between the current generalist prohibition and the use of fire in rural areas, a tool to which we have attributed the undeniable damage of the forest fire, without being obviously the same.
+Almost 70% of the so-called arson fires come from agricultural burning and the regeneration of pastures.
+The fact of including this motivation as "intentional" criminalizes and falsifies reality, transferring a vision in which there seem to be many people with an interest and intention to burn the forest.
+Calling this motivation by its name and managing that reality, arson would remain in percentages close to 20%.
+Therefore, we have a main problem of the clash between the current generalist prohibition and the use of fire in rural areas, a tool to which we have attributed the undeniable damage of the forest fire, without evidently being the same.

 To learn more: